MichaelYelavich/Komplexity/README.md

-# Neuralyne
+# Komplexity
-Right now, Neuralyne is a proof of concept wrapper that dynamically allocates memory page size based on load, tested on stress-ng.
+Komplexity is a tool which, using Core Complex proximity and CPPC information to assign processes to the best cores for the job.

 # Dependancies
-Neuralyne uses sysctl and stress-ng although the latter isn't needed if you edit the script
+CCX_Lock: `taskset`
+CPPC_Lock: `corectrl`

 # Goals
 - A pretty GTK gui.
-- Ryzen clustered multithreading using CPPC as well as CCX proximity.
+- Ryzen clustered multithreading using CPPC as well as CCX proximity. - Integrate the two scripts
-- Adaptive Page file size mutification in real time.
+- Adrenalin integration

 # Installation
 set working directory in terminal
-`chmod +x Neuralyne.sh`
+`chmod +x Komplexity.sh`
-`sudo ./Neuralyne.sh`
+`sudo ./Komplexity.sh`